What is coeliac disease?

 Coeliac disease classically presents with gastrointestinal symptoms including diarrhoea, nausea and vomiting, abdominal pain or distension.
 However, as it can present in more subtle ways it often remains undiagnosed and untreated.

-Your coeliac disease test examines the level of transglutaminase antibody (tTG) in your blood.
+Your gluten intolerance test examines the level of transglutaminase antibody (tTG) in your blood.

 How to prepare

-When having a blood test for coeliac disease, it is important that you take into account the following:
+When having a blood test for gluten intolerance, it is important that you take into account the following:

 - Those with a positive blood test result will need to undergo an internal intestinal biopsy in order to confirm diagnosis.